zhenhu9/Git-Notes/Git-Notes.md

 ## Git Underlying Tools

 Basically, Git stores its data as various types of objects.
 There are a lot of this type of tools in Git.
-Sometimes we wanna view the contents of the previous commits.
+Sometimes we want to view the contents of the previous commits.
 There are two tools which can do this kind of thing.

 ```
 git